Thousands of Proud Boys plan to rally in Portland, setting up another clash in a combustible city

 “These are the kind of guys who watch cage fights, and MMA, and are grappling with their buddies in their backyard and looking for a time to use that,” he said, referring to mixed martial arts competitions.

-Portland’s steady protests has provided ample opportunities for the Proud Boys to spark clashes.
+Portland’s steady protests have provided ample opportunities for the Proud Boys to spark clashes.

 “In their minds, long before (Danielson) got shot, we represented some kind of domestic terrorist threat to America,” said Jason Britton, a demonstrator and documentarian who was hit in the eye by a paintball during a scuffle between protesters and Proud Boys.
 “They see it as they’re fulfilling their oath to the constitution or whatever.
 They see BLM and antifa as that domestic enemy.”

 Tarrio described the organization he chairs as a group of unapologetic Trump supporters who wield humor to poke at a society hobbled by political correctness.
-During his interview with The Post, he said he was at an Ikea in his home state of Florida, shopping for a shelf while wearing a shirt that said “Kyle Rittenhouse did nothing wrong,” a nod to the white teen accused of killing two people in Kenosha, Wis., during demonstrations after police shot a black man.
-But Tarrio said even the most triggering speech doesn’t justify violence.
+During his interview with The Post, he said he was at an Ikea in his home state of Florida, shopping for a shelf while wearing a shirt that said “Kyle Rittenhouse did nothing wrong,” a nod to the White teen accused of killing two people in Kenosha, Wis., during demonstrations after police shot a black man.
+But Tarrio said even the most triggering speech does not justify violence.

 “When they go out on the streets and they’re like ‘bash the fash’ and ‘punch a Nazi,’ I believe they truly believe they’re doing good — ridding the world of this evil,” Tarrio said.
 “Then you get a situation like the shooting of Jay.
 One of my guys got ran over two weeks ago.
 They’ve thrown explosives at me.